andrewt3000/web_development/README.md

 [Mongo Compass](https://www.mongodb.com/products/compass) - gui for mongo

 ### Deployment
-I am using Azure blob storage for images and considering Azure App Services to host the node app.
+I am using Azure blob storage for images.
+I am considering Azure App Services to host the node app.
+I am considering using App services or blob storage for hosting the front end.